Italy's Nextalia, NB Renaissance to file joint Verisem bid - source

+Adds details on structure of bid in paragraph 5; previous NB Renaissance deals in 10-11

-MILAN, Dec 5 (Reuters) - Italian private equity firm Nextalia is preparing to file a joint bid with rival NB Renaissance for Verisem, a source close to the matter said, after Italy's government stopped China-owned Syngenta from buying the seed producer.
+MILAN, Dec 5 (Reuters) - Milan-based private equity firm Nextalia is preparing to file a joint bid with rival NB Renaissance for Verisem, two sources close to the matter said, after the Rome government stopped China-owned Syngenta from buying the Italian seed producer.

-Verisem was the first instance in which Italy exercised such powers in the agricultural sector.
+The Chinese bid for Verisem, which owns brands such as Suba Seeds and Condor Seed Production, was the first time that Italy exercised such powers in the agricultural sector.

-After initially being in competition for Verisem, Nextalia and NB Renaissance have decided to join forces to bid for an asset which the source said was worth between 160 million euros ($173 million) and 180 million including debt.
+After initially being in competition for Verisem, Nextalia and NB Renaissance decided to join forces to bid for an asset which the sources said was worth between 160 million euros ($173 million) and 180 million including debt.

 Nextalia is a venture founded by former Barclays and Mediobanca investment banker Francesco Canzonieri, with backing from top bank Intesa Sanpaolo ISP.MI and insurer UnipolSAI US.MI.